linescaleGUI/linescaleGUI/README.md

 If you are familiar with building C++ Qt desktop applications with Qt Creator, then this should be as simple as opening `CMakeLists.txt` and build/run the project.

-A detailed build description for VS Code is available unter [BUILDING.md](BUILDING.md)
+A detailed build description for VS Code is available unter [BUILDING.md](BUILDING.md).
+The doxygen documentation of the codebase is available unter [github.io](https://linescaleGUI.github.io/linescaleGUI/doxygen).

 # License
 This code is released under the [GNU General Public License version 3](http://www.gnu.org/licenses/gpl-3.0.txt).